semueller/NAF-tensorflow/README.md

 ## Installation and Usage

-The code depends on outdated software, until it is updated to work with current versions of gym/ tensorflow /mujoco, set up a custom virtualenv (eg with conda) for this:
+The code depends on outdated software, until it is updated to work with current versions of gym/ tensorflow /mujoco, set up a custom virtualenv (eg with conda) for this and run setup.sh:

     $ conda create --name naf python=2.7
     $ source actiavate naf